MarkWieczorek/mapmanager/_posts/2015-04-18-annotating-a-stack.md

 - Each annotation can have a textual note, select the annotation and press keyboard <kbd>n</kbd> to enter a note.
 Notes can then be searched using the [search][6] panel.
 - See [stack annotations][12] for more information.

-#### 5. Save your work
+#### 5. Saving and loading annotations

 - Save stack annotations using the 'Save Stack' button.
-- <b>Important:</b> You are responsible for saving your annotations.
-Use the 'Save Stack' button.

-### Important concepts

-#### Stack scale

-Please set the proper X/Y/Z scale before making any annotations.
-Set the X/Y/Z stack scale in the stack window with keyboard <kbd>shift</kbd>+<kbd>p</kbd>.

-Once 3D annotations are created, **the scale can not be changed**.

-<p class="important">You need to set the proper X/Y/Z stack scale, in um, with keyboard 'shift+p'.
-This is a critical step in Map Manager as many measurements are made using um.
-Once annotations are reated the scale can not be changed.</p>
+- The next time a folder of .tif files is opened, the annotations for each stack will automatically be opened

+#### 6. Generating reports

+Map Manager provides tabular reports for annotation density.
+See [reports][11].

-#### Searching annotations
+#### 7. Searching annotations

 Open the [Search][6] panel from the main menus 'Map Manager - Search'.

 The search panel will search all annotations in a stack and return a list of annotations.
-Once generated, clicking on an annotation in the search results will display the annotation in the stack window.
+Once generated, clicking on an annotation in the search results will display the annotation in the [stack][1] window.

 Different types of searches are performed with buttons: